 First and foremost, a lack of time.
 I still work full-time, and have a wife and family.
 My wife, who is not really a comic fan, does (rightly) expect that I spend some time with her rather than in front of a computer attending to emails and working on the latest publishing projects, or attending comic-related events.

 Linking the first point, my life has had - and also has, present tense - many unfortunate personal family dramas that make Home and Away look tame, and that in the past have kept me out of the comic game for many years.
-Some of them still impact on our day to day life.
+Some of them still impact on our day-to-day life.
 (Most people do not know them, and I tend not to speak of them.
 Here is not the place.)

 I suppose from a creative point of view, most of my comic-related projects have been costly exercises, in that I have lost a lot of money on most of them (with the possible exception of Ned Kelly).
 And there are only limited funds for all these projects.

 There are little ways to overcome the personal family challenges; I could choose to live alone and ignore the dramas.
 But, then, please refer to my earlier quote from Bill Watterson!
 From the financial position, I think crowd-funding is a recent innovation that pleases me no end.
-The fact that many people have supported my projects by buying my books and magazines is also a source of gratification that makes it all seem worthwhile.
+The fact that many people have supported my projects by buying my books and magazines is also a source of gratification that makes it all seem worthwhile. [*March 2024 update.
+There's little here to add, except that I'm not as big a fan of crowd-funding these days, and am working on alternative options.
+And I am no longer working full-time.
+Time still remains a mystery to me (as the late Jimmy Buffet once said).
+But otherwise, I'll let these statements stand.]

 Do you belong to a comics group or network?

 I am presently the Deputy President of the Australian Cartoonists' Association.
 With the assistance of Phil Judd and Chris Barr, I also edit their quarterly journal Inkspot.
 The Australian Cartoonists Association is the world's oldest cartooning organisation, and was first established in Sydney in 1924. www.cartoonists.org.au is the link.
 [As I update this page in late April 2019, I am now a mere Committee Member of the ACA.
 I still edit Inkspot, although my assistants have changed over the years.
 Currently it is Steve Panozzo.
-Phil still assists.]
+Phil still assists.] [**March 2024 update.
+I'm no longer on the ACA committee, a position I proudly held for seven years.
+I edited Inkspot for fourteen issues, and was proudest of the fact that I released an issue every quarter during my tenure.
+I had one attempt at becoming President of the ACA, losing to Cathy Wilcox.
+These days, I'm content enough to be a reader of, and occasional contributor to, Inkspot.
+I've been Lead Judge in the now-two Ledger of Honour committees for what's now known as the Comic Arts Awards of Australia for the past seven or so years.
+But otherwise, I'm pretty isolative in my comics activities, and happy with it the way it is.]

 Where do you want to be in three to five years?

 Older.
 Wiser.
 Not really happier, as I am pretty content as it is.
-I also hope to still be reasonably healthy; because without that at my age, you have nothing.
+I also hope to still be reasonably healthy; because without that at my age, you have nothing. [*March 2024 update.
+Still my goals.
+Still living a fortunate life.]

 First and foremost, a lack of time.
 I still work full-time, and have a wife and family.
 My wife, who is not really a comic fan, does (rightly) expect that I spend some time with her rather than in front of a computer attending to emails and working on the latest publishing projects, or attending comic-related events.

 Linking the first point, my life has had - and also has, present tense - many unfortunate personal family dramas that make Home and Away look tame, and that in the past have kept me out of the comic game for many years.
-Some of them still impact on our day to day life.
+Some of them still impact on our day-to-day life.
 (Most people do not know them, and I tend not to speak of them.
 Here is not the place.)

 I suppose from a creative point of view, most of my comic-related projects have been costly exercises, in that I have lost a lot of money on most of them (with the possible exception of Ned Kelly).
 And there are only limited funds for all these projects.

 There are little ways to overcome the personal family challenges; I could choose to live alone and ignore the dramas.
 But, then, please refer to my earlier quote from Bill Watterson!
 From the financial position, I think crowd-funding is a recent innovation that pleases me no end.
-The fact that many people have supported my projects by buying my books and magazines is also a source of gratification that makes it all seem worthwhile.
+The fact that many people have supported my projects by buying my books and magazines is also a source of gratification that makes it all seem worthwhile. [*March 2024 update.
+There's little here to add, except that I'm not as big a fan of crowd-funding these days, and am working on alternative options.
+And I am no longer working full-time.
+Time still remains a mystery to me (as the late Jimmy Buffet once said).
+But otherwise, I'll let these statements stand.]

 Do you belong to a comics group or network?

 I am presently the Deputy President of the Australian Cartoonists' Association.
 With the assistance of Phil Judd and Chris Barr, I also edit their quarterly journal Inkspot.
 The Australian Cartoonists Association is the world's oldest cartooning organisation, and was first established in Sydney in 1924. www.cartoonists.org.au is the link.
 [As I update this page in late April 2019, I am now a mere Committee Member of the ACA.
 I still edit Inkspot, although my assistants have changed over the years.
 Currently it is Steve Panozzo.
-Phil still assists.]
+Phil still assists.] [**March 2024 update.
+I'm no longer on the ACA committee, a position I proudly held for seven years.
+I edited Inkspot for fourteen issues, and was proudest of the fact that I released an issue every quarter during my tenure.
+I had one attempt at becoming President of the ACA, losing to Cathy Wilcox.
+These days, I'm content enough to be a reader of, and occasional contributor to, Inkspot.
+I've been Lead Judge in the now-two Ledger of Honour committees for what's now known as the Comic Arts Awards of Australia for the past seven or so years.
+But otherwise, I'm pretty isolative in my comics activities, and happy with it the way it is.]

 Where do you want to be in three to five years?

 Older.
 Wiser.
 Not really happier, as I am pretty content as it is.
-I also hope to still be reasonably healthy; because without that at my age, you have nothing.
+I also hope to still be reasonably healthy; because without that at my age, you have nothing. [*March 2024 update.
+Still my goals.
+Still living a fortunate life.]

 August 2021 Postscript.
 Well, I've been updating this webpage-blog monthly for over ten years now, and this particular page is looking a little dated ... even though I updated it in 2019!
 I'm five years older and, maybe, just a little wiser.
 (Maybe.)
 Graeme's book has been published, but Gary's and the Air Hawk volume have not been.
 I had initially thought Graeme's book would be the pinnacle of my publishing career, and for a while there I felt I wasn't going to publish any more comic-related books, but somehow that idea has gone by the wayside.
 Many are now in development.
 Sometimes life just gets in the way of the publishing, sometimes other opportunities present themselves.
 I'm still a Committee Member of the Australian Cartoonists Association, although I no longer edit their journal Inkspot and I am still Lead Judge for the Ledger of Honour Awards (although the overall Awards are no longer known as the Ledgers).
 I may end up my association with both over time (to allow myself more time in my pending work retirement to read more comics, and to spend more time with Carlene) but that time has not yet arrived.
 All things considered, nothing much has changed: I remain happy with my lot, despite my children reporting that I am becoming a little more deaf (confirmed recently with a hearing test) ... !